Sticky Date Cake

 Top tips for making this Sticky Date Cake

 1. Recommended ingredients or equipment: I recommend using a large whisk to stir together the wet cake mixture and getting your hands on some really good quality medjool dates – the really gooey kind!
-You’ll also need a 9” x 5” loaf tin like this one.
+You’ll also need a 21cm (8”) Loaf Tin (2lb).

 5. Storing: This cake stores well in an airtight container at room temperature for 3-4 days.